Brindusa22/get-a-pet/README.md

     * This section is intended to briefly present to story of the shelter and its mission in two separate paragraphs, each of them introduced by an orange paw to create consistency and visual clues.

     * The *Design Bar* that follows the about us section was created from the hero image.
-By repeatig a small part from the hero image, I wanted to convey a sense of unity, symmetry and conection between the about-us story and the image.
+By repeatig a small part of the hero image, I wanted to convey a sense of unity, symmetry and conection between the about-us story and the image.
 At the same time it acts like a horizontal rule and separates the about-us section from the *Newsletter* section.

     * The *Newsletter* section is an interactive section where the visitor is encouraged to subscribe to receive the latest news about dogs and events.
 The email field will convey an error message if sumbmitted empty or with an invalid property.